-With the instruction permit, you will be able to drive when accompanied by a licensed driver who has been driving for five years or more.
-The permit is valid for one year or until you turn 18 years old.
-You must hold the instruction permit for a minimum of six months without accruing any traffic violations before you can apply for a limited provisional license.
+With the instruction permit, you will be able to drive when accompanied by a licensed driver who has been driving for 5 years or more and is at least 21 years old.
+The permit is valid for 1 year or until you turn 18 years old.
+You must hold the instruction permit for a minimum of 6 months without accruing any traffic violations before you can apply for a limited provisional license.

-If you're a new driver between 16-18 years old, you must apply for an instruction permit as the first step in Rhode Island's graduated licensing system.
-But, in order to test for the permit, you must initially complete a mandatory 33-hour driver education course that's certified by the Department of Education.
-For information on class locations and times, phone (401) 222-4600.
+If you're a new driver between 16 years old and 18 years old, you must apply for an instruction permit as the first step in Rhode Island's graduated licensing system.
+But, in order to test for the permit, you must initially complete a mandatory driver education course that's certified by the Department of Education.
+For information on class locations and times, phone (401) 825-1214.
 You can begin taking this class when you turn 15 years old and 10 months.
-If you are 18 or older, you are not obligated to enroll.
+If you are 18 years old or older, you are not obligated to enroll.

 After completing the driver education course, you must take a written test with the Department of Education.
-Only applicants 18 or older can take this test at a DMV office.
 The test generally takes about 20-30 minutes.
 If you pass, you are then free to apply for an instruction permit.

-To apply for your instruction permit as a driver under the age of 18, you'll need to complete the following steps:
+To apply for your instruction permit as a driver under the age of 18 years old, you'll need to complete the following steps: